aboublini/Thesis-Gendered-UI-UX-Design-Data-Analysis/README.md

   <br/>
   At first, participants had to interact with three versions (male, female, and neutral) of a productivity app that I developed in React JS and then answer the questionnaires, expressing their personal opinion on the design aspect of each version.
-The question types were mainly related to the rating of various design aspects (using a five-point Likert scale) and participants’ design preferences among the versions.
+The question types were mainly related to the rating of various design aspects (using a five-point Likert scale) and participants design preferences among the versions.
 Therefore, this notebook presents the analysis of all the answers collected and contains:
   <ul>
     <li>An inspection of participants demographic characteristics.</li>
     <li>A visualization of participants preferences among various design aspects per version.</li>
     <li>A visualization of participants ratings per version and its corresponding design aspects.</li>
-    <li>A statistical significance testing of numeric data (by conducting Welch’s t-test).</li>
+    <li>A statistical significance testing for numeric data (by conducting Welch’s t-test).</li>
     <li>A statistical hypothesis testing for independence between categorical variables (by conducting Pearson’s chi square test).</li>
   </ul>
   <b>Libraries used:</b> Pandas, NumPy, Matplotlib, SciPy <br/>
-  <b>Important note:</b> It is worth noting that the participants were divided into two groups, where the first group was aware of the intended gender for each version, as opposed to the second group, which did not possess this information.
+  <b>Important note:</b> It is worth noting that the participants were divided into two groups where the first group was aware of the intended gender for each version as opposed to the second group, which did not possess this information. <br/><br/>
+  <b>Live runtime demo of the three versions <a href="https://www.youtube.com/watch?v=uZKSX_zsHvY">here</a>.</b>
 </p>

 #